When Should I Replace My Home Heating System?

 Your Home Heating System Has Clocked 15-20 Years

-It’s very advisable to get your heating system thoroughly inspected by an HVAC professional when the system is about 15-20 years to ensure it’s still safe for operation.
+It’s advisable to thoroughly inspect your heating system by an HVAC professional when it is about 15-20 years old to ensure it’s safe for operation.
 If your equipment gets close to that age, people say you should be on the lookout for a replacement.
-That’s correct, but you can still carry out heating repairs if you’re not ready to purchase a replacement or as long as the cost is not half the price of getting a similar replacement.
+That’s correct, but you can still carry out heating repairs if you’re not ready to purchase a replacement or if the cost is not half the price of getting a similar replacement.

 Your Energy Bills Are Increasing